 - Sign into your account with your password

 - Then follow the prompts to add your device, you will then receive an approval on your device followed by a text message with a code to verify and you will have successfully configured MFA for your Google account

 - Click “Turn On”

-You can also setup a backup method as the using the Google Authenticator App.
+You can also set up a backup method using the Google Authenticator App.